4/3 B.S./D.P.T. Early Acceptance Program

 - The student must be able to provide evidence of leadership, a strong work ethic, and a caring personality.
 These are demonstrated through the written personal statement, letters of recommendation, and the interview.

 - The student must provide evidence of the attributes of maturity, responsibility, and service to others through life experiences and achievements.
 Requirements must be satisfied before entering the Early Acceptance Program with NYMC School of Health Science and Practice.
+Students may be granted an Adelphi diploma after completion of their first year at NYMC.

 For additional information, please contact the Office of Pre-Professional Advising and Fellowships at (516) 877-3140 or the Department of Biology at (516) 877-4200, the Department of Exercise Science, Health Studies, Physical Education and Sport Management at (516) 877-4260.